rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 By defining the `src` in order of `local()`, then `url()`, we first check if the font is already installed on the user's system, which would allow us to bypass an unnecessary network request.
 Next, we try to load the `woff2` font.
 If `woff2` isn't supported, then we load the `woff` font.
 This ensures that we have performance gains from users who support `woff2` and still serve the font to users who don't.
 Note that unless you are using a popular font, it is very rare that your user would happen to have your font installed on their system.
 You can ommit the `local()` directive line if you'd like.

+Note that for each weight and variant, you need a new `@font-face` rule (and you should use the same `font-family` name if they are of the same family of course).

 If you only have `woff` and not `woff2` or only `woff2` and not `woff`, then ommit the declaration that you don't have (the same way that if you have an image as a `png` and not as a `jpg` that you wouldn't link to `myfile.jpg` if it doesn't exist).

 **Font Subsetting (unicode ranges)**